 Waianae is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 13,721 people and eight constituent neighborhoods, Waianae is the 16th largest community in Hawaii.

 Housing costs in Waianae are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Waianae isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waianae are a mix of both white- and blue-collar jobs.
-Overall, Waianae is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Waianae who work in office and administrative support (15.52%), management occupations (10.16%), and sales jobs (8.59%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waianae is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Waianae is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Waianae who work in office and administrative support (16.30%), management occupations (8.92%), and sales jobs (8.63%).

-One of the nice things about Waianae is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Waianae is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Waianae in 2010 was $18,710, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,840 for a family of four.
+The per capita income in Waianae in 2010 was $17,588, which is low income relative to Hawaii and the nation.
+This equates to an annual income of $70,352 for a family of four.
 However, Waianae contains both very wealthy and poor people as well.